apluslms/grading-base/README.md

     Submits the feedback back to the grading service.
     This command **must** be executed at the end of the grading for the grade to be stored.

+    If no argument is provided, there isn't `/feedback/points` and any of `/feedback/<number>` directories exists, then `create-test-feedback` is executed before reading the feedback.

     Gets granted points in priority order from:
     a) argument in format "5/10"
     b) /feedback/points file in format "5/10"